TrudAX/denistrunin-blog/src/posts/xpptools-devfindim/index.md

 ### Reference to the dimension

 Sometimes you need to reference just one dimension value(for example get or set "Cost center" value).
 You don't see many examples of this in the standard application, as in most cases dimension merging is using.
 In AX2009 it was quite easy - you had an enum and could use it to get or set the value.
-In the current version, you need somehow reference a record in the *DimensionAttribute* table and there is no "recommended" way of doing this.
-So I have seen different implementations:
+In the current version, you need somehow to reference a record in the *DimensionAttribute* table and there is no "recommended" way of doing this.
+So, I have seen different implementations:

 - Add *DimensionAttribute* to parameters(as String or as RecId)